 The unique red shade of the product makes your face look a little strange, but it is a potent treatment for oily and acne-prone skin that is not sensitive.

 When To Use: Apply this treatment as a masque for no more than 10 minutes on clean dry skin avoiding the eye area.
 Make sure to rinse after 10 minutes as it is intended to be used as a masque only.
 Use once or twice a week at most.
 This masque is not intended for sensitive, peeling, or otherwise compromised skin.
+Direct acids, peptides, pure vitamin C, retinol, or EUK 134 0.1% should not be used in the same routine as this product.

 Related Post: The Ordinary Anti-Aging Skincare Review